Skip to content

 The relative errors between VQE results and literature values arise from several sources:

 • Random parameter initialization: For larger molecules, the optimizer may converge to a local minimum far from the global optimum.
+This is the dominant error source in the thesis experiments.

 • Ansatz expressibility: The EfficientSU2 ansatz does not encode domain-specific molecular structure knowledge.
 Chemistry-inspired ansatze such as UCCSD were not tested but could potentially perform better at the cost of greater circuit depth.

 • Barren plateaus: For higher qubit counts, gradient magnitudes can vanish exponentially, impeding gradient-based optimizers like L-BFGS-B (McClean et al. 2018).
+The v2.0.0 6-31G results provide a concrete example: L-BFGS-B with random init produced positive energy for H\(_2\).

 • Basis set truncation: STO-3G is a minimal basis set, though both VQE and reference values use the same basis, so optimization quality is the primary source of discrepancy.